-French, German, Belgian, Spanish, Luxembourg, Polish, Italian, Greek, Turkish and Romanian soldiers work all together in a true multinational spirit.
+French, German, Belgian, Spanish, Luxembourg, Polish, Italian, Greek, Turkish, Romanian and Austrian soldiers work all together in a true multinational spirit.
 This creates a real Eurocorps multicultural cooperation which benefits to its members by allowing them to experience a truly European atmosphere.

 Located in Strasbourg, Eurocorps is close to the European Union’s and NATO’s decision-making centers, which enables it to have privileged relations at political and military levels.